It’s that time of year again.

 They allow you to move from a push-up to mountain climbers to a forearm plank without ever having to stop and prepare for the next movement.

 Explosive exercises force your body to rapidly contract the muscles into action.
 This will force your nervous system to recruit more muscle fibers that you’d otherwise leave on the sidelines.
+Additionally, there’s a lot of research that explosive exercise movements, at best, increase hypertrophy, and at worst help you maintain muscle (1).
+Either way, that’s a win.

 Roman once said, “The road to shredded is paved in single-leg exercises.”